 Energy assessments can continue in both domestic and non-domestics properties and should only be conducted in accordance with:

-government has published guidance on the new national restrictions which apply from 5 November - this guidance explains the measures that will help everyone to stay safe as the country continues to respond to the challenges of coronavirus.
-Please see in particular the advice around going to work where the work cannot be done at home and the workplace is open, staying safe when you leave home and whilst at work.
+new guidance published on 4 January 2021 - this guidance explains what you can and cannot do during the national lockdown.
+Please see, in particular, the advice around going to work where the work cannot be done at home and the workplace is open; and staying safe when you leave home and whilst at work.

 government advice on working safely during coronavirus (COVID-19) - this advice supports employers, employees and the self-employed understand how to work safely during the coronavirus pandemic.
 Particular attention should be paid to the specific guidance in relation to work carried out in people’s homes.